What Is a Peroneus Longus to Achilles Tendon Transfer?

 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

-Potential complications specific to this procedure include nerve irritation, damage to blood vessels, and rupture or tearing of the transferred tendon.
+Potential complications specific to this procedure include nerve irritation, damage to blood vessels, and rupture (tearing) of the transferred tendon.

-Will loss of PL function lead to long-term foot problems?
+Will loss of peroneus longus function lead to long-term foot problems?

 Will my ankle be as strong as it was before I had the problem with my Achilles tendon?